Interview with Santa Clara County Poet Laureate, Emeritus, David Perez

 It’s rare that we put our money into something we can be proud of.
 You have an opportunity to help change someone’s life—and that’s not a platitude or an exaggeration.
 Your donation will give someone the chance to become truly exceptional.
 How often does it happen that someone reaches out and alters the course of someone else’s life for the better?
 Shouldn’t it happen more?

-All proceeds from our silent auction, our Inaugural Gala, and direct online contributions go to first-generation or immigrant students from Aptos High School, where the Rosales Sisters each attended.
+Proceeds from our Annual Online Auction, our Annual Gala (details coming soon), and direct online contributions go to first-generation or immigrant students from Aptos High School and Watsonville High School.
 Learn more about the program, the scholarship and the Rosales Sisters here.